abhinavverma/dev.fashionunited.com/README.md

 Jobs API (push)
 ===
 The Jobs API retrieves jobs through one simple keyword.
+It is thoroughly execellent.

 Jobs non-API (pull)
 =======